radical-lab/con/README.md

 	* CPT120 LOC105 assignment.jy "# This is what we've all been waiting for!
 It throws everything from the cyberTestTubes together into a cyberBeaker (upgraded the old bubbling cyberCauldron, from the computercraft days) and makes some cybertronic observations, computer science is fun! :)"
 2. learn lisp (and emacs); recursion is all you will ever `/have|need/` (good for prototyping; you can reactively [run your code, and hack it too](https://en.wikipedia.org/wiki/You_can%27t_have_your_cake_and_eat_it) (while it's running))
 	* title: "have your cake, and eat it too"
-	* picture: whatever my favourite (looking) cake is; a wedding cake ∵ the student is marrying emacs
+	* picture: whatever my favourite (looking) cake is; a well balanced (pillars) 𝄞3 tiered wedding cake c̄ birthday candles ∵ the student is marrying emacs, and birthdays are all about "me"
 	* theme: food science (recipes, ingredients,..)
 3. learn prolog; very different from conventional programming, and probably the most useful
 	* title: <s>"Elementary, my dear Hacker."</s> "What have I got in my pocket?"